KxSystems/docs/docs/wp/exoplanets/index.md

 ---
 title: NASA Frontier Development Lab Exoplanets Challenge
+description: The NASA Frontier Development Lab (FDL) is an applied artificial intelligence (AI) research accelerator, hosted by the SETI Institute in partnership with NASA Ames Research Centre.
+The programme brings commercial and private partners together with researchers to solve challenges in the space science community using new AI technologies.
+NASA FDL 2018 focused on four areas of research – Space Resources, Exoplanets, Space Weather and Astrobiology – each with their own separate challenges.
+This paper will focus on the Exoplanets challenge, which aimed to improve accuracy in finding new exoplanets.
 keywords: kdb+, q, space, NASA, machine learning
 author: Esperanza López Aguilera
 date: December 2018
 ---
 # NASA Frontier Development Lab Exoplanets Challenge